United Kingdom in the Eurovision Song Contest

+Participation

+The British Broadcasting Corporation (BBC) is a full member of the European Broadcasting Union (EBU), thus eligible to participate in the Eurovision Song Contest.
+It has participated in the contest representing the United Kingdom since its in 1957 and its in 1959.

 History

-The British Broadcasting Corporation (BBC) is a full member of the European Broadcasting Union (EBU), thus eligible to participate in the Eurovision Song Contest.
-It has participated in the contest representing the United Kingdom since its in 1957.

 1950s to 1970s

 Sandie Shaw became the first British entrant to win the contest in 1967 with her song "Puppet on a String".

 It was alleged that the United Kingdom was expected to take part in the first contest in 1956, and that it missed the submission deadline and therefore could not take part.
 This was later revealed by the EBU in January 2017 to be a myth created by fans of the contest.
 The EBU further went on to explain that the Festival of British Popular Songs, a contest created by the BBC for the United Kingdom, was the inspiration that brought in format changes to the contest elements from onwards.
 However, it's also believed that the United Kingdom had selected Shirley Abicair to perform "Little Ship" at the contest, but withdrew due to her nationality being Australian.
 Patricia Bredin was the first performer to represent the UK at Eurovision, finishing seventh in 1957.
 The UK was the first choice to stage the third contest in 1958, however following a failure to reach an agreement from various artistic unions, the BBC withdrew its bid in the summer of 1957 and the UK did not enter for the second and last time to date.

 Lulu became the second British act to win the contest in 1969 with "Boom Bang-a-Bang".